shubham9411/blog/_posts/2014-06-04-using-monit-to-get-email-alert-on-unauthorized-login.md

   if match "Accepted publickey" then alert
 {% endhighlight %}

 Notice how we tell [monit][1] to ignore logins from known ip addresses.
-We can now store all whitelist ip addresses in a separate file `/etc/monit/whitelist_ips.regex`, one per line.
+We can now store all whitelist ip addresses in a separate file `/etc/monit/whitelist_ips.regex`, one address per line.

 **Note:** We have disabled password based login and hence do not monitor for passworded logins.
 If you use passworded login, you should change `"Accepted publickey"` to `"Accepted password"`

 Happy monitoring!